The following is a scenario where infant CPR and first aid are performed. The rescue guidelines are derived from St Mark James.

-The scenario is as follows: You walk into room and find two parents in distress with the mother holding a infant that is in severe respiratory distress (looks like he or she is choking).
+The scenario is as follows: You walk into a room and find two parents in distress with the mother holding an infant that is in severe respiratory distress (looks like he or she is choking).
 The parents say the infant was choking on something that he or she put in her mouth.
 No other injuries are mentioned or recognized.

 Rescue steps are as follows:

 - Check for dangers.
 The rescuer must assess the sign and possible mechanisms of injury and in this scenario, speak to the parents in the room to gather more information.

 - You must ask for permission.
 The rescuer must obtain permission from parents / legal guardians prior to beginning treatment on any infant or child.

 - Use or put on self-protection: To protect yourself and the victim from any disease complications put on all the necessary protective equipment such as a barrier device and gloves.